lynxluna/tufte-jekyll/_posts/2017-04-16-category-theory-programmer-the-beginning.md

 {% maincolumn 'assets/posts/ct/ct-assoc.png' 'Associativity law should hold between objects within category.' %}

 In programming, associativity holds for [functions](https://en.wikipedia.org/wiki/Pure_function).
-But when we're dealing with other categories such as Set, it maybe less obvious.
+But when we're dealing with other categories such as Set, it is less obvious.

 ## Composition and Programming